ChaoLiRV/modelpipeline_spark/README.md

 }
 ```

 To automate the model update process, the date range is extracted from the system datetime every time the job is running.
 The code below implements the function to obtain the training data from a six month (180 days) look-back window.
-A snapshot of this data set suggests the features are comprised of various types, such as categorical variables _Var1, Var2, Var3_, binary variable _Var4_, and numeric variable types _Var5, Var6_.
+A snapshot of this dataset suggests the features are comprised of various types, such as categorical variables _Var1, Var2, Var3_, binary variable _Var4_, and numeric variable types _Var5_ and _Var6_.
 Here _label_ is the classification target that the model learns to predict.

 ```scala
 import java.util.{Calendar, Date}